 Seeking Acceptance In Yourself For Better Mental Health

-We all seek acceptance at some point in our lives, it’s a part of being a social creature.
+We all seek acceptance at some point in our lives.
+It’s a part of being a social creature.
 But if you want to be happy, and to have good mental wellbeing, then seeking acceptance within is what you need.

 What Is Acceptance?